Facebook Instagram Pinterest

 South good, north bad

-I have to be honest, the northern bit of the Skeleton Coast didn't do much for me, even though it’s supposed to be one of the top Namibia destinations.
+I have to be honest, the northern bit of the Skeleton Coast didn't do much for me, even though it’s supposed to be one of the top Namibia tourist attractions.
 Umm, dead ship carcasses and sand?
 Yawn.
-But Cape Cross in the south?
-An entirely different story.

 First of all, there's the smell.
+It’s memorable!
 With over 100,000 seals in the colony, left to live and die as nature pleases, you can imagine how...pungent...it can get.
 We washed that scent out of our hair for days.
 And don't even think about wearing your fancy clothes—death is not a stain that comes out easily.

 Cape Cross Seal Reserve views of the seals and coast, activities in Swakopmund, Namibia